Docs

 In other cases, the user interface may need only a subset of the data stored inside a single entity, or a combination of data from multiple entities.
 Fetching and returning the full entities would be a waste of resources.

 You may also have a situation where the domain model and user interface are changing independently of each other.
-For example, the domain model may have to be adjusted every year due to government regulations while the user interface remains more or less the same.
+For example, the domain model may have to be adjusted every year due to government regulations while the user interface remains about the same.

 In this case, the application services should accept DTO:s as input, and return DTO:s as output.
 The entities should no longer be part of the application layer API.